BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Empirical results

-To empirically evaluate the sample efficiency of \textsc{BOtied}, we execute simulated BO rounds on a variety of problems.
-See \autoref{app:experimental_detail} for more details about our experiments.
-Our codebase is available in the supplementary material and at \url{anonymous.link}.
+\textbf{Experimental setup.} To empirically evaluate the sample efficiency of {BOtied}, we execute simulated BO rounds on a variety of problems.
+See \autoref{app:experimental_detail} for more details about our setup.
+For all the experiments, the surrogate model was an independent GP with a Matern 5/2 ARD kernel.
+The GP hyperparameters were inferred via maximum a posteriori (MAP) estimation.
+The code that reproduces all of our experiments and plots is available at \url{https://github.com/jiwoncpark/botied} \faGithub.

-\textbf{Metrics} We use the HV indicator presented in \autoref{sec:method}, the standard evaluation metric for MOBO, as well as our CDF indicator.
+\textbf{Metrics.} We use the HV indicator presented in \autoref{sec:method}, a standard evaluation metric for MOBO, as well as our CDF indicator $I_{\rm CDF}$ on the noiseless function values.
 We rely on efficient algorithms for HV computation based on hyper-cell decomposition as described in \citep{fonseca2006improved, ishibuchi2011many} and implemented in \verb|BoTorch| \citep{balandat2020botorch}.

+\textbf{BOtied implementation} We implement two versions of {BOtied} that differ in the incorporation of predictive uncertainties in the CDF estimation.
+In one version (v1), we fit the CDF on all of the MC predictive posterior samples across all the candidates.
+This can sometimes result in poor CDF fit, particularly when uncertainties are large.
+The other version (v2) alleviates this issue by fitting the CDF on the posterior means of the candidates.
+The algorithms for both versions can be found in Algorithm \ref{alg:algo}, \autoref{app:algorithm}.
+We optimize the {BOtied} acquisition values using the gradient-free CMA-ES algorithm \citep{hansen2006cma}.
+The CDF estimation is detailed in \autoref{app:other_cdf_scores} and {BOtied} optimization in \autoref{app:experimental_detail}.

-\textbf{Baselines} We compare \textsc{BOtied} with popular acquisition functions.
-We assume noisy function evaluations, so implement noisy versions of all the acquisition functions.
-The baseline acquisition strategies include \emph{NEHVI} (noisy EHVI) \cite{daulton2020differentiable} described in \autoref{eq:nehvi}; \emph{NParEGO} (noisy ParEGO) \cite{knowles2006parego} which uses random augmented Chebyshev scalarization and noisy expected improvement; and \emph{random}.
-For \textsc{BOtied} we have two implementations, v1 and v2, both based on the joint CDF estimation with the only difference being the method of incorporating the variance from the Monte Carlo (MC) predictive posterior samples, either fitting the copula on all of them (v1) or on the means (v2).
-The algorithms for both versions can be found in \autoref{alg:algo}.
+\textbf{Baselines} We compare {BOtied} with the noisy versions of popular acquisition functions.
+The baseline acquisition strategies are NEHVI \citep{daulton2020differentiable} described in \autoref{eq:nehvi}; noisy NParEGO \citep[NParEGO;][]{knowles2006parego} which uses noisy EI on top of random augmented Chebyshev scalarization; predictive entropy search \citep[PES;][]{hernandez2016predictive}, maximum entropy search \citep[MES;][]{belakaria2019max}, and joint entropy search \citep[JES;][]{hvarfner2022joint} --- the differences being the estimation of entropy in the inputs, objectives, or both, respectively; and {random} (Sobol) selection.